jlaza020/personal/resume.md

 students.*

-    Managed and led a Google-funded project pioneered by Georgia Tech to increase the involvement and success of underprivledged high school minorities in the field of Computer Science.
+    Managed and led a Google-funded project pioneered by Georgia Tech to increase the involvement and success of underprivileged high school minorities in the field of Computer Science.
 For two years, planned and hosted webinars and in-person meetings to prepare students for the AP Computer Science A Exam.
 Additionally, coordinated fun Java projects with co-leaders and co-managers for students to participate in.